AMadHammer/Bootstrap2inASPnet/README.md

 Bootstrap2inASPnet
 ==================

-Code and content used in my bootstrap presentation
+Code and content used in my bootstrap presentation.
+Below is a copy of my blog.
+See the full version at http://amadhammer.blogspot.com/

 Bootstrap is a powerful front end framework that contain a collection of tools used to create great  sites and solve common  front end problems.